sheriffsaka/HNGInterSakaSheriff/README.md

 # HNGInterSakaSheriff
-This is sample repo for my account in HNGi7 2020.
+This is sample repo for my project account in HNGi7 2020.